DanielYohai/PluralsightProject0/tasks.md

 From the `main.py` module, cut the code that contains your `unittest.TestCase` subclass, i.e. `cls_Tests()`, and paste it in the `test_unittest.py` module.
 Since the functions that we will call are still located in the `main.py` module, it will be necessary to import this module in order to gain access to the objects contained there.

-It will be necessary to refactor our test assertions with MODULE.FUNCTION DOT.NOTATION, e.g.:
+It will be necessary to refactor our test assertions with PYTHONIC MODULE.FUNCTION DOT.NOTATION, e.g.:

 ```
 self.assertEqual(main.fn_DoesObjectExist(NameOfFile), True)